 When former Blockbuster CEO Jim W. Keyes joined the company, he famously said: “The Internet is worthless… and we’re getting out of it.”

 Meanwhile, soon-to-be Netflix CEO Reed Hastings, was so annoyed at being charged a $40 late fee by Blockbuster for a rented copy of Apollo 13, that it inspired him to create superior systems and technology and lead to the founding of Netflix.

-Arguably, almost every successful, contemporary business, is a software company at heart… so the question isn't, are you a software company or not – it's more, are you a software company yet?
+Arguably, almost every successful, contemporary business, is a software company at heart.
+The question isn't, are you a software company or not – it's, are you a software company yet?

 If the answer is no, it's time for your digital transformation.
 That's where we come in.